nacos-group/nacos-group.github.io/docs/en-us/v2/guide/user/faq.md

 Nacos in January 2019 issued a Pre - GA version, to support the security isolation, monitoring and service migration on the last mile of production, in a more stable support the user's production environment.
 Details you can refer to [Nacos release v0.8.0 Pre - GA version, the safe and stable production](https://www.oschina.net/news/104019/nacos-0-8-0-pre-ga).

-<h4 id="1.4">Nacos version plan</h4>

-Nacos 0.8.0 to support production available, version 1.0 to mass production is available, version 2.0 plan and K8s, Spring Cloud, and further integration Service Mesh, Serverless, details you can refer to [Nacos roadmap](https://nacos.io/en-us/docs/roadmap.html).

-<h4 id="1.5">Nacos dependent</h4>
+<h4 id="1.4">Nacos dependent</h4>

-In stand-alone mode, Nacos without any rely on, in cluster mode, Nacos rely on Mysql storage, details you can refer to [Nacos deployment](https://nacos.io/en-us/docs/deployment.html).
+In stand-alone mode, Nacos without any rely on, in cluster mode, Nacos rely on Mysql storage, details you can refer to [Nacos deployment](../admin/deployment.md).

-<h4 id="1.6">Nacos using open source licenses</h4>
+<h4 id="1.5">Nacos using open source licenses</h4>

 Nacos using [Apache 2.0](https://github.com/alibaba/nacos/blob/master/LICENSE).

 ## Nacos operational questions
 <h4 id="2.1">Nacos standalone deployment</h4>

-You can refer to the manual Nacos website deployment [quick start](https://nacos.io/en-us/docs/quick-start.html).
+You can refer to the manual Nacos website deployment [quick start](../../quickstart/quick-start.md).

 <h4 id="2.2">Nacos standalone deployment using Mysql</h4>

-Nacos stand-alone mode defaults to using the embedded database as the storage engine, if you want to change your mysql installation, you can refer to [website document](https://nacos.io/en-us/docs/deployment.html).
+Nacos stand-alone mode defaults to using the embedded database as the storage engine, if you want to change your mysql installation, you can refer to [website document](../admin/deployment.md).

 <h4 id="2.3">Nacos production deployment</h4>

-Production environment using Nacos in order to achieve high availability cannot use stand-alone mode, need to build Nacos cluster, specific details can refer to [the manual cluster deployment](https://nacos.io/en-us/docs/cluster-mode-quick-start.html).
+Production environment using Nacos in order to achieve high availability cannot use stand-alone mode, need to build Nacos cluster, specific details can refer to [the manual cluster deployment](../admin/cluster-mode-quick-start.md).

 <h4 id="2.4">Nacos Docker deployment</h4>

-In addition to using compressed package deployment Nacos, Nacos also provides a corresponding Docker image, when Nacos release new versions, Nacos will release the corresponding image version supports Docker deployment.Specific details you can refer to [Nacos Docker](https://nacos.io/en-us/docs/quick-start-docker.html).
+In addition to using compressed package deployment Nacos, Nacos also provides a corresponding Docker image, when Nacos release new versions, Nacos will release the corresponding image version supports Docker deployment.Specific details you can refer to [Nacos Docker](../../quickstart/quick-start-docker.md).

 <h4 id="2.5">How to deploy in k8s Nacos</h4>